ECP-CANDLE/Supervisor/workflows/p1b3_mlrMBO/README.md

 Launching the workflow:

 Use the cori_* files in the `swift` directory to launch the workflow.
 Edit `cori_workflow.sh` setting the relevant variables as appropriate.
 All easily changed settings are delineated by the `USER SETTINGS START` and `USER SETTINGS END` markers.
+Note that these variables can be easily overwritten from the calling environment (use `export` in your shell).
 By default these are set up for short debugging runs and will need to be changed for a production run.